 Organisations are transforming their workforces to drive productivity, innovation and growth.
 Upskilling is key.
 It’s about anticipating the right skills for the future, laying the cultural foundation, delivering modern upskilling programmes, and building a learning and development function with the right EdTech to deliver a vastly better return on upskilling investment.
 Find out how we can help you upskill.

 Helping youth develop and acquire the skills required for the digital age is one of the most acute challenges communities are facing.
-Not only were youth amongst the hardest hit by COVID-19 — youth employment rates dropped 8.7% in 2020, more than twice that of the adult employment rate — our research estimates between 20-40% of jobs currently held by 16-24 year olds are at risk of automation by the mid-2030s.
+The International Labour Organisation estimates that nearly one quarter of youth aged 18-24 across the globe stopped working during the COVID-19 pandemic.
+Our research estimates between 20-40% of jobs currently held by 16-24 year olds are at risk of automation by the mid-2030s.
 PwC and UNICEF are collaborating to help upskill millions of young people around the world.
 The collaboration supports Generation Unlimited, a multi sector partnership aimed at helping 1.8 billion young people transition from school to work by 2030.
 Learn more.

 PwC’s collaboration with UNICEF is just one of the many ways PwC is helping communities upskill and builds on the network’s existing community impact programmes that have been focusing on this challenge for many years.
-Read more about some of our community programmes i.e. PwC China working alongside local NGO Adream Foundation, to support 20,000 rural students to explore digital and design thinking skills, as well as how PwC UK is supporting disadvantaged school students, undergraduates and other social mobility beneficiary groups such as refugees develop skills for the future.
-Explore more how PwC is directly impacting through community initiatives.
+For example, PwC China has been working alongside Adream Foundation — a local non-governmental organisation (NGO) — to support 20,000 rural students to explore digital and design thinking skills, while PwC UK has been supporting disadvantaged school students, undergraduates and other social mobility beneficiary groups to develop skills for the future.
+Read more about our community initiatives and impact.

 Read about PwC’s involvement in the Luxembourg Digital Skills Bridge project, a government-led initiative which brought together stakeholders across business, trade unions and training providers to deliver a comprehensive national solution for developing workforce skills.